crops/poky-container/README.md

 * **Create a workdir or volume**
   * **Linux**

-    The workdir you create will be used for all output from toaster.
-This means both configuration *and* output.
+    The workdir you create will be used for the output created while using the container.
     For example a user could create a directory using the command

     ```
     mkdir -p /home/myuser/mystuff